MiraxxR1/fivem-maintenance/README.md

 ### Installation :

-1.Once you download the files, drop files in your server folder and start your server!
+1.Once you download the files, drop files in your server folder, add `ensure fivem-maintenance` to server.cfg and start your server!

 ### Example of how to use.
   ```sh